Padjelanta National Park

 Padjelanta (Padjelanta nationalpark) is a national park in Norrbotten County in northern Sweden.
 Established in 1963, it is the largest national park in Sweden with an area of 1984 km2, and part of the UNESCO World Heritage Site Laponia established in 1996.

 Etymology and the presence of the Sámi people

 The name of the park derives from the Lule Sami word Badjelánnda, which translates to the higher land – a straightforward description of the region.
 Today the three Sámi villages Duorbun, Jåhkågasska and Sirges let their reindeer graze in Padjelanta in the summer, using the traditional settlements of Stáloluokta, Árasluokta and Sállohávrre.
-The National Park contains Bronze Age rock carvings.
+Several panels of rock art substantiate a longstanding Sámi inhabitation of Padjelanta.

 Nature

 The park, which borders on Norway in the west, is primarily comprised by a vast plateau around the two unusually large lakes Vastenjávrre and Virihávrre – the latter of which is often referred to as "the most beautiful lake in Sweden".
 Consequently, the landscape is fairly flat and open, especially compared to the alpine Sarek National Park on its eastern border, and mainly consists of rolling hills with few peaks of the higher variety.